OliverMorenoGonzalez/data-stacks/_posts/2019-05-26-presto-sql-engine.md

 2) Separation of Storage aand Compute.
 This allow easily scale base in yopur analytics need, saving tons of money.

-3) Deploy anywhere, on pclouds, local o virtualized environments.
+3) Deploy anywhere, on clouds, local o virtualized environments.

 4) SQL with new operations (extended) and create with performance philosophy first.

-5) Easy to isntall and debug.
+5) Easy to install and debug.

 6) High security and It is possible configure it.